Benkol003/Third-Year-Notes/COMP37212 Computer Vision/Week 5 Model based vision.md

 ![](misc/Pasted%20image%2020240430230514.png)

-we can now **generate** new active shape models by varying the features given  by the eigenvectors.
+we can now **generate** new active shape models by varying the features given by the eigenvectors via the values in shape parameter vector $b$.
+Use a value of 0 to use the mean value of a feature i.e. don't change, else use a +/- value.

 ![](misc/Pasted%20image%2020240430230654.png)